I believe that no matter where you were planted, or what you've experienced, you can become strong and beautiful.

 One of the saddest things I encounter in my work as a psychologist is to hear about the painful experiences people have lived through and then watch as they create the same pain in their adulthood due to their early false beliefs.

 Thank you for your interest in reading about my practice.
 I've been conducting psychotherapy with individuals, couples and families for 30 years.
-The majority of the people that I have counseled over the years have either suffered from an eating disorder or had a family member who has.
-Working with these folks taught me so much about ambivalence and how stuck people can get when there is a conflict within themselves.
+I founded a treatment program for eating disorders (which I have now sold) hence, the majority of the people that I have counseled over the years have either suffered from an eating disorder or had a family member who has.
+Working with these folks taught me so much about ambivalence and how people can get very stuck in life when there is a conflict within themselves.

 If you've ever tried to change something about yourself, you probably ran into some feelings of ambivalence which may have made it difficult to move forward.